Grab your Bible and let’s go deeper into 1 Corinthians 6.

 God designed sexual intimacy for marriage alone.
 When it is enjoyed in this context, it is like a raging fire that is enjoyed as it burns safely in the hearth of your home’s fireplace.
 Outside of God’s ordained context of marriage, sexual immorality will reap great destruction in your life, like a raging fire burning anywhere else in your house but the fireplace.

-What this has meant for the church is we have removed talking about and celebrating this wonderful gift from our lives.
+What this has meant for the people of God is we have removed talking about and celebrating this wonderful gift from our lives.
 It has become a taboo subject!
 Rarely do we talk about marital intimacy within the church family and rarely do we talk about it at home.

 We have essentially left this topic to be learned, discovered and celebrated on the world’s terms.

 If the church is not talking about it and married couples are not talking about it, who is?
-Movies, TV, music, internet, books, magazines, co-workers, and news media.
+Movies, TV, music, internet, books, magazines, co-workers, news media.
+Enter in Fifty Shades of Grey and all the other garbage that is constantly out there.

-In the vacuum left by the silence of our church family, our kids and even our spouses are shaped with a view of sex and intimacy that is not at all what God intended.
+In the vacuum left by the silence of our church family and in the home is that our kids and even our spouses are shaped with a view of sex and intimacy that is not at all what God intended.

 We must talk about it because if we don’t we will be left to the endless flood of godless ideals to convince us to partake or engage outside of God’s perfect plan for this area of life.